llafuente/language/statements/defer.statement.markdown

 #### defer call-expr

 Execute function when the surrounding function returns but the deferred call's arguments are evaluated immediately.

+Note: To also defer the arguments evaluation you should use a block-statement.

 #### defer delete